vik2982/spring-cloud-kubernetes/readme.md

 ## Getting Started
 Prerequisite - Knowledge of spring boot, docker and kubernetes.
 I have tested the solution on a local Kubernetes single node cluster using docker desktop on mac.
-I have also tested on a multiple node cluster using GKE.
+I have also tested on a multiple node private GKE cluster.

 ## Architecture